mhakes/sane-capture/README.md

             console.log('I am outta here!');
         }, 3000);
     },
-    appendTo: $('#putHere') // where on your document you would like to see the captcha }).create({
+    appendTo: $('#putHere') // where on your document you would like to see the captcha you can pass just the id #putHere }).create({
     numIcons: 65,
     additionalClasses: ['vert-pos', 'toWhite']